hychn/hychn.github.io/md/A.study_guide.md

 * What is a good way to make sure I can understand the old material/theorma I learned quickly?
   * This is a good question, i think there is no other way but to dig deep.

+* What is the desired end goal?
+  * Be able to work with ideas and at least keep up with the pace of regular semester in the depth I would like
+  * Be careful of sinkholes